aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Operations/search-and-replace/_index.md

 linktitle: "Search and Replace"
 type: docs
 url: /search-and-replace/
-aliases: [/working-with-text/，/text/]
+aliases: [/working-with-text/, /text/]
-keywords: "Get, find, and replace text from Microsoft Excel (XLS, XLSX, XLSM, XLSB) and Open Document Spreadsheet (ODS) files."
+keywords: "Aspose.Cells Cloud, Excel, search and replace, text extraction, REST API, SDK"
-description: "Aspose.Cells Cloud REST API support getting, finding, and replacing text from Excel files.
-SDK support kinds of development languages.
-They include Android, C#, Go, Java, NodeJS, Perl, PHP, Python, Ruby, and swift."
+description: "Use Aspose.Cells Cloud REST API to get, find, and replace text in Excel files (XLS, XLSX, XLSM, XLSB) and ODS.
+Supports multiple SDKs including .NET, Java, Python, PHP, and more."
 weight: 20
-kwords: Excel, Office Cloud, REST API, Spreadsheet, PDF, CSV, JSON, Markdown, Text
 ---

-Text operate  is a complex process for Excel fie.
-Many factors contribute to the complexity and therefore, should be taken into account during the export process.
-The ability to text operates kinds of formats and types of data into the file with a precise professional quality is a top feature of Aspose.Cells Cloud.
+Text operations are a complex process for Excel files.
+Many factors contribute to this complexity and should be considered during the export process.
+The ability to handle various formats and data types with precise, professional quality is a key feature of Aspose.Cells Cloud.

 ## Search and replace in Excel files